About Arts Courses

 The study of journalism mainly revolves around developing searching/collecting skills as well as effective presentation of information to the audience.
 A course in journalism equips the students with theoretical knowledge of media and ethical or social issues.
 Apart from print media, a journalist can work in companies that deal in magazines, newspapers, television, or radio.

-Media and Communication
+G. Media and Communication

 In general terms, media and communication is majorly concerned with disseminating information/news among the masses.
 Apart from this, it also incorporates other branches such as reporting, film production and direction, event management, public relations, advertising, and corporate communication.

-Political Science is one of the most sought-after subjects around the world and it is concerned with the study of global politics, how different governments, states, or agencies work.
+Political Science is one of the most sought-after subjects around the world and it is concerned with the study of global politics, and how different governments, states, or agencies work.
 In addition to this, students are taught the practical application of all the learnings for the betterment of the country.
 Not only this, but students also get to learn about incorporating political ideologies, policies, and the study of diplomacy as well.

 Psychology is a multidisciplinary subject that delves deep into the study of human behaviour, personality, memory, reasoning, emotions, consciousness, and human development too.
 In addition to this, the study of psychology puts an emphasis on understanding mental health as well.
 Students are taught a range of topics from human behaviour, psychological disorders, psychology of individual differences, social psychology, and developmental psychology.